-Florida Administrative Code Chapter 69A-43 sets uniform fire safety standards for transient public lodging establishments, which includes all DBPR-licensed vacation rentals.
+According to Florida Administrative Code Chapter 69A-43, uniform fire safety standards apply to all transient public lodging establishments, which includes all DBPR-licensed vacation rentals.
 Section 69A-43.018 specifically covers one- and two-family dwellings, recreational vehicles, and mobile homes licensed as public lodging.

 The "2A:10B:C" rating tells you what types of fires the extinguisher can handle and how effective it is: